gardener/gardener/docs/extensions/backupbucket.md

     namespace: shoot--foo--bar
 ```

 The `.spec.secretRef` contains a reference to the provider secret pointing to the account that shall be used to create the needed resources.
-This provider secret will be configured
-by Gardener operator in the `Seed` resource and propagated over there by seed controller.
+This provider secret will be configured by the Gardener operator in the `Seed` resource and propagated over there by the seed controller.

-After your controller has created the required bucket, if required it generates the secret to access the objects in buckets and put reference to it in `status`.
-This secret is
-supposed to be used by Gardener or eventually `BackupEntry` resource and etcd-backup-restore component to backup the etcd.
+After your controller has created the required bucket, if required, it generates the secret to access the objects in the bucket and put a reference to it in `status`.
+This secret is supposed to be used by Gardener or eventually a `BackupEntry` resource and etcd-backup-restore component to backup the etcd.

-In order to support a new infrastructure provider you need to write a controller that watches all `BackupBucket`s with `.spec.type=<my-provider-name>`.
+In order to support a new infrastructure provider, you need to write a controller that watches all `BackupBucket`s with `.spec.type=<my-provider-name>`.
 You can take a look at the below referenced example implementation for the Azure provider.

-## References and additional resources
+## References and Additional Resources

 * [`BackupBucket` API Reference](../api-reference/extensions.md#backupbucket)
 * [Exemplary implementation for the Azure provider](https://github.com/gardener/gardener-extension-provider-azure/tree/master/pkg/controller/backupbucket)